What Will Happen to R22 and How it Affects You

 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
-As you might assume, older air conditioners may have more leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
-Prices have only increased due to scarcity.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are correct.
+As you might assume, older air conditioners could more frequently experience leaks and need repairs.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+Prices have only gone up due to scarcity.

-Remember that in order to purchase R22, you have to be an EPA-certified technician.
-So, the average homeowner can’t purchase a cylinder themselves.
+Remember that in order to buy R22, you must be an EPA-certified technician.
+So, the normal homeowner is unable to purchase a cylinder themselves.
 Also, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+This expense is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

-The cost of R22 is considerably increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.
+The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our professionals come out to inspect your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade due to the increasing cost of maintaining an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re right, it is.
+This is why when our experts come out to inspect your unit we make sure to see what refrigerant your unit uses, and lots of cases, we’ll advocate for an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can see the type of refrigerant your system runs on by checking the appliance’s nameplate.
-This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can read your user’s manual.
-If that doesn’t work either, you can contact your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.
+If you have an air conditioning system that was built before 2010, your AC will typically have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+You can check the type of refrigerant your system runs on by looking at the appliance’s nameplate.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you don’t find it, you can check your user’s manual.
+Alternatively, you can reach out to your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
-There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It offers a higher safety rating tests than R22.
+The industry has moved from R22 to R410a, which you may identify by the brand name Puron.
+In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It has a higher safety rating tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard information about “drop-in” replacements for R22.
-We strongly against against this choice.
-Normally a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this feels like an easy solution.
-It often costs the homeowner more money, and nearly always voids the manufacturer warranty.
-The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a unit, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
-If this vital step is avoided, your system will quickly stop working, and you’ll need to get a new unit anyway.
-If you are dead set on exploring this option, then consult with an HVAC specialist to determine your best replacement refrigerant.
+We strongly advocate against this route.
+Normally a homeowner who is uneasy about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
+It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
+The reality about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
+The phrase “drop-in” is suggesting retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+In part, this is because different refrigerants function at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this vital step is skipped, your system will quickly stop working, and you’ll end up installing a new unit anyway.
+If you are insistent on exploring retrofitting, then consult with an HVAC professional to determine your best replacement refrigerant.

-Your manufacturer will typically not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
-It’s usually just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will typically not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
+It’s usually just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s better to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to handle an unexpected replacement.
-To avoid an emergency on a hot day, many of our customers elect to do a pre-emptive replacement, and replace an old unit before it breaks down.
-If you’re considering that route as well, then you’re in good company!
+It’s better to discuss pricing offers with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we monitor for any manufacturer and utility rebates that would make it easier to handle an unexpected replacement.
+To reduce the chances of an emergency on a hot day, lots of our customers decide to do a pre-emptive replacement, and replace an old unit before it breaks down.
+If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
-However, units installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
-You can always check for this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out challenge may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, systems installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
+You can always find this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

-To summarize, if your HVAC equipment was produced prior to January 2010, specifically if it’s older than a decade, you have some options:
+To review, if your HVAC equipment was produced prior to January 2010, particularly if it’s older than a decade, you have a few options:

-2. Contact an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
-This is not advised.
+1. Call an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
+This is not what we recommend.

-3. Keep using recycled R22 and burn money like it’s the ozone layer.
+1. Remain using recycled R22 and burn cash like it’s the ozone layer.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
 The law doesn’t require you to replace your air conditioner.
-At some point, your AC will stop working and it will need to be replaced, and only R410a units will be available to buy.
+Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.

-The best option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment will also be more efficient and give you superior comfort, helping to lower your energy costs.
+The most straightforward option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment can be more efficient and offer you superior comfort, helping to reduce your energy costs.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a nice alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely available.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
+While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely available.

 The good news